Th3l3mic/HACKING/PRINTERS.md

 <h1>Printer - hacker's best friend</h1>

-<b>From the default administrator password to compromised domains </b>
+<b>From the default administrator password to compromised domain </b>
 <p></p>

 The issue is not new, but still visible in the environment.
 Network administrators often neglect poorly configured network devices, such as printers.
 These devices can be a perfect attack vector for hackers.
-First, let's explain how our printers function, and then we will discuss how they can harm us by presenting the most common attack scenarios on printers.
+First, let's explain how our printers work, and then we will discuss how they can harm us by presenting the most common attack scenarios on printers.

 Modern printers perform many tasks beyond printing, becoming true office warmachines.
 One popular functionality of a printing device is scanning a document and then sending it to a recipient in address book.
 The printer must authenticate itself with the domain administrator password in this process.
 Very often, this password is blackened on the printer page.
 Revealing the password may be easier than IT administrators think.
 <p></p>